Kavca/kavca-akm-training-template/CoursesAndTests.md

 ## Pre-requisites knowledge

+### GitHub

+GitHub is a platform for hosting and collaborating on software projects.
+It allows developers to work together on a project by sharing and tracking changes to their code.
+With GitHub, developers can review each other's code, make suggestions for changes, and merge their changes into a single version of the code.
+Additionally, GitHub provides tools for managing and tracking issues, as well as project documentation and other resources.
+It is a popular platform among developers, and is used by many organizations and open-source projects to host and manage their code.

+### AKM Modeller

 ### Selftests

 You can take a selftest to check if you have the necessary knowledge. <code>( Right-click the link to open in new tab or window )</code>